WooCommerce Wednesdays: How to migrate from Shopify to WooCommerce

 To migrate from Shopify to WooCommerce offers many benefits.
 When you’re ready to make the transition, we have a variety of hosting options to suit your business’ needs.

-The Managed WordPress Ecommerce Hosting plan gives you limitless flexibility for creating the store that you want at an affordable price.
-It includes over 75 ready to go premium extensions to help supercharge your store, freeing you from the burden of relying on dozens of paid apps to manage your business.
+The Managed WooCommerce Stores plan gives you limitless flexibility for creating the store that you want at an affordable price.
+It includes over 40 ready-to-go premium extensions to help supercharge your store, freeing you from the burden of relying on dozens of paid apps to manage your business.

 Check it out to learn more.